Companhia das Letras: Crisis

-Brazil is the largest country in South America in terms of area and population.
-As a country of immigrants, its culture is a fusion of Indian, European, African and Asian cultures and is characterised by diversity and openness, which provides rich resources and a huge market for the development of the cultural industry (Fausto et al., 2014).

-In the ten years between 1995 and 2005, the Brazilian publishing industry went through a process of decline: book sales fell by nearly 23% cumulatively, with an average annual decline of 2.7%.
-According to a survey by the Brazilian Publishing Association, only 1/3 of the educated population reads more than one book a year, and adult readers account for only 33% of all adults.
-However, introducing a series of government stimulus policies, from 2006 onwards, the Brazilian publishing industry gradually out of the trough, ushering in recovery and growth (Costa, 2011).
+In the ten years between 1995 and 2005, the Brazilian publishing industry declined, with book sales falling nearly 23% cumulatively at a 2.7% average annual decline.
+A Brazilian Publishing Association survey found only 1/3 of the educated population reads more than one book a year, with adult readers account for only 33% of all sales.
+After a series of government stimulus policies from 2006 onwards, the Brazilian publishing industry gradually recovered and grew.

 On October 30, 2004, Brazil enacted its first federal book law.
-It is an essential milestone in the development of the publishing industry in Brazil, as books are recognised by law as an "irreplaceable medium for the dissemination of culture and the transmission of knowledge".
-On December 22, 2004, the government legislated a complete tax exemption for book publishing (Baensch, 2006).
+It is an essential milestone in the development of the publishing industry in Brazil, as books are recognized by law as an "irreplaceable medium for the dissemination of culture and the transmission of knowledge".
+On December 22, 2004, the government legislated a complete tax exemption for book publishing.